Skip to main content

 This lets you treat AI not as a single tool, but as a configurable resource whose depth of thinking matches the importance of the decision at hand.

 Ultimately, Opus 4.5’s effort parameter is a small feature with large implications.
 It turns an abstract idea — “think harder about this” — into something you can express in code and process.
-What this means is that AI can be woven more precisely into ERP workflows, with clear expectations about where speed is acceptable and where depth is mandatory.

 The takeaway: don’t just test Opus 4.5 for accuracy in isolation.
 Test how low, medium, and high effort behave on the same tasks inside your real processes.
 Once you see the differences, you can start redesigning work so that the right level of thinking shows up at the right step, consistently.